Last Revision–April, 2011

 - Identify their current level of media skill and understand how to collaborate with others to produce the most effective and professional media products

-Here is a list of training opportunities and resources to support this competency.
+Here is an interpretive media toolkit to support this competency.